dimitri-nicolo/calico/v2.2/usage/troubleshooting/faq.md

     databases, either owned directly by the plugin or by the orchestrator itself.

-The only other state storage in a {{site.prodname}} network is in the BGP sessions, which approximate a distributed database of routes.
+The only other state storage in a {{site.tseeprodname}} network is in the BGP sessions, which approximate a distributed database of routes.
 This BGP state is simply a replicated copy of the per-host routes configured by Felix based on the global state provided by the orchestrator.

-This makes the {{site.prodname}} design very simple, because we store very little state.
+This makes the {{site.tseeprodname}} design very simple, because we store very little state.
 All of our components can be shutdown and restarted without risk, because they resynchronize state as necessary.
 This makes modelling their behaviour extremely simple, reducing the complexity of bugs.

-## "I heard {{site.prodname}} is suggesting layer 2: I thought you were layer 3!
+## "I heard {{site.tseeprodname}} is suggesting layer 2: I thought you were layer 3!
 What's happening?"

-It's important to distinguish what {{site.prodname}} provides to the workloads hosted in a data center (a purely layer 3 network) with what the {{site.prodname}}
+It's important to distinguish what {{site.tseeprodname}} provides to the workloads hosted in a data center (a purely layer 3 network) with what the {{site.tseeprodname}}
 project *recommends* operators use to build their underlying network fabric.

-{{site.prodname}}'s core principle is that *applications* and *workloads* overwhelmingly need only IP connectivity to communicate.
+{{site.tseeprodname}}'s core principle is that *applications* and *workloads* overwhelmingly need only IP connectivity to communicate.
 For this reason we build an IP-forwarded network to connect the tenant applications and workloads to each other, and the broader world.

 However, the underlying physical fabric obviously needs to be set up too.
-Here, {{site.prodname}} has discussed how both a layer 2 (see [here]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l2-interconnect-fabric)) or a layer 3 (see [here]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l3-interconnect-fabric)) fabric could be integrated with {{site.prodname}}.
-This is one of the great strengths of the {{site.prodname}} model: it allows the infrastructure to be decoupled from what we show to the tenant applications and workloads.
+Here, {{site.tseeprodname}} has discussed how both a layer 2 (see [here]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l2-interconnect-fabric)) or a layer 3 (see [here]({{site.baseurl}}/{{page.version}}/reference/private-cloud/l3-interconnect-fabric)) fabric could be integrated with {{site.tseeprodname}}.
+This is one of the great strengths of the {{site.tseeprodname}} model: it allows the infrastructure to be decoupled from what we show to the tenant applications and workloads.

-We have some thoughts on different interconnect approaches (as noted above), but just because we say that there are layer 2 and layer 3 ways of building the fabric, and that those decisions may have an impact on route scale, does not mean that {{site.prodname}} is "going back to Ethernet" or that we're recommending layer 2 for tenant applications.
+We have some thoughts on different interconnect approaches (as noted above), but just because we say that there are layer 2 and layer 3 ways of building the fabric, and that those decisions may have an impact on route scale, does not mean that {{site.tseeprodname}} is "going back to Ethernet" or that we're recommending layer 2 for tenant applications.
 In all cases we forward on IP packets, no matter what architecture is used to build the fabric.

 ## "How do I control policy/connectivity without virtual/physical firewalls?"

-{{site.prodname}} provides an extremely rich security policy model, applying policy at the first and last hop of the routed traffic within the {{site.prodname}} network (the source and destination compute hosts).
+{{site.tseeprodname}} provides an extremely rich security policy model, applying policy at the first and last hop of the routed traffic within the {{site.tseeprodname}} network (the source and destination compute hosts).

 This model is substantially more robust to failure than a centralized firewall-based model.
-In particular, the {{site.prodname}} approach has no
+In particular, the {{site.tseeprodname}} approach has no
 single-point-of-failure: if the device enforcing the firewall has failed then so has one of the workloads involved in the traffic (because the firewall is enforced by the compute host).